joshmarinacci/mred-base-glitch/api.md

 * `this.getAssetByTitle(title)`: find an asset by its title
 * `this.navigateScene(id)`: navigate to a new scene, by id
 * `this.playSound(id)`: play a sound by id
-* `this.globalState`: a place to set values that every behavior can access
-* `this.globals` get a reference to useful global variables

 #### logger